 The gateway airports of Split and Dubrovnik are reached by flights from the UK, with several UK carriers.
 Flight time is around 3hrs.

-Highlights of the area and nearby Dubrovnik
+Highlights of the Dubrovnik and Neretva County islands

 On the mainland, the red-roofed city of Dubrovnik has enchanted visitors for centuries, and a walking tour of Dubrovnik old town is a must-do of any day trip, as is the cable car ride up to Mount Srd, the mountain that rises up above the city.
+As the setting for the fictional city of King's Landing in the TV series Game of Thrones, it also attracts visitors eager to see some of their favourite locations.

 korcula-old-city-croatia